 - No carbon scores have been produced for ECO3. - The wall U-values as published in RdSAP 9.93 have been used in place of those published in RdSAP 9.92.
 This has impacted all property archetypes, and therefore all measure types.
-It has also impacted on before and after position for solid wall insulation. - An average 'Percentage of Property Treated' (POPT) has been applied within the deemed scores for all measure types, except for heating controls and those for which sufficient data was unavailable. - Fuel prices have been updated to June 2017 prices.
+It has also impacted on before and after position for solid wall insulation. - An average 'Percentage of Property Treated' (POPT) has been applied within the deemed scores for all measure types, except for heating controls and those for which sufficient data was unavailable. - Fuel prices have been updated to June 2018 prices.
 This has impacted all pre main heating sources, and therefore all measure types. - Room in roof insulation assumptions have been reviewed.
-As a result the size of the room-in-roof, and the starting U-values have been revised. - The 'before' position for mains gas and LPG boiler measures has been revised from 81% efficiency to 72%.
-This efficiency represents the average efficiency of a non-condensing boiler. - The 'after' position for mains gas and LPG boiler measures has been revised from 88% to 90.3% to reflect the effect of the Boiler Plus requirements. - Deemed scores have not been developed for the repair or installation of oil boilers.
+As a result the size of the roomin-roof, and the starting U-values have been revised. - The 'before' position for measures replacing mains gas and LPG boilers has been revised from 81% efficiency to 72%.
+The 'before' position for boiler measures replacing an oil boiler has been revised from 81% efficiency to 76%.
+These efficiencies represents the average efficiency of a non-condensing boiler of these types. - The 'after' position for mains gas and LPG boiler measures has been revised from 88% to 90.3% to reflect the effect of the Boiler Plus requirements. - Deemed scores have been developed for the replacement and repair of broken oil boilers.

-&lt;sup>15 PCDF fuel table 191 (data for 15/Jun/17)
+&lt;sup>16 PCDF fuel table 191.
+Data up to June 2018 (published for SAP July 2018).